 Have you exposed yourself to some contagious sins?
 Are you guilty of spreading some sin to others?

 Leprosy!
-What could God possibly have for us in all the discussion of bright skin, white skin, scales and scabs?
+What could God possibly have for us in all this discussion of bright skin, white skin, scales, and scabs?

 Notice that God called this leprosy an uncleanness, not a disease.
 It was not the same disease we refer to today as leprosy (Hansen’s Disease).
 It is said that Pharaoh (of Moses fame) was infected with it and may have died from it.
 So it may have been associated with the plagues that God brought on the Egyptians.
 Even in the New Testament, when Jesus came in contact with lepers, it says He cleansed them, not that He healed them.